RagulRaj-S/Notify/README.md

-A Notes sharing website using React JS, Node.js and Firebase.
+A Notes sharing web project using React JS, Node.js and Firebase.